-2023 2023
+2024 2024

-An entity controlled by key management personnel \$ 211 211
+An entity controlled by key management personnel \$ - 211

-An associate 1,251
+An associate 164 1,251

-Total \$ 1,462 211
+Total \$ 164 1,462

-6) Prepayments for investments (included in other non-current assets)
+5) Prepaid investment funds (accounted for other non-current assets)

-A resolution was passed during the board's meeting in 2023 to acquire 100% equity interest of Shuang Yueh Footwear Ltd. from the key management personnel of the Company with the purchase price of \$3,526 thousand.
-As of December 31, 2023, the ownership transfer process has yet to be completed, so it is included in other non-current assests.
+A resolution was passed at the board meeting in 2023 to acquired 100% equity interest of Shuang Yueh Footwear Ltd. from key management personnel of the Company with the purchase price of \$3,526 thousand.
+The investment amount was recorded as prepayments for investments as of December 31, 2023.
+The ownership transfer procedure was completed in January 2025, and the prepayment was reclassified as an investment accounted for using the equity method.
+The transaction was eliminated in the preparation of the consolidated financial statements.